memetic-activation-platform/docs-map-catalist/docs/spaces.md

 To prevent cross-correlation, each inquiry or expression in the Exosphere should use a distinct persona.
 These identities are managed automatically by the MAP infrastructure.

-This design reflects **Herbert Simon’s regent choice pattern**: identities are revealed only after sufficient mutual trust has been established.
+This design reflects **Simon Grant's RegenCHOICE pattern**: identities are revealed only after sufficient mutual trust has been established.

 ---